grraghav120/PlantsClub.github.io/README.md

 # PlantsClub.github.io
 ## This is a Web Application for marketing the products i.e plants.
-## PlantsClub is a full page responsive website which is made to keep a though about mobile users in mind.
+## PlantsClub is a full page responsive website which is made to keep a thought about mobile users in mind.
 This website is useful to purchase plants products easily from home and decor their home with nature beauty..
 # PlantsClub Inerface 😄
 ### Home page (Desktop View)